Tesco exec sold shares ahead of profit warning

 Under Tesco's rules, directors were barred from trading company shares from January 7 to Jan 12.

 Other retailers opted for much longer close periods ahead of their key Christmas trading updates.
-Marks & Spencer's and J Sainsbury's, for example, both ran for about four weeks, although they were reporting quarterly sales figures.
+Marks & Spencer's (MKS.L) and J Sainsbury's (SBRY.L), for example, both ran for about four weeks, although they were reporting quarterly sales figures.
 Tesco published third-quarter sales on December 8, and was giving just a seven-week trading snapshot on Thursday.

 The importance of keeping to the spirit, as well as the letter, of rules on personal dealings was highlighted last week when Swiss National Bank chairman Philipp Hildebrand resigned, saying he could not prove he had been unaware of a currency trade made by his wife.